danielearning/dialog/README.md

 ======

-Simple wrapper around zenity, osascript and vbscript that lets you show native alert dialogs on Linux, OSX and Windows, respectively.
+Simple wrapper around zenity, osascript and vbscript that lets you show native alert dialogs on Linux, OSX and Windows (including `zeit/pkg`'ed apps and maybe other packaged ones), respectively.

 Example
 -----